 We may be interested in buying the audio publishing rights to your book.
 Typically this would mean that we'd pay a one-time fee in exchange for the right to exclusively produce an audio version of your book and thereafter collect the royalties from it.

 If you publish exclusively through Amazon (Kindle Direct Publishing, Createspace, Audible) and would prefer to partner with us on audiobook production, we can produce audiobooks through ACX on a 50/50 royalty share split.
 The term of this agreement is 7 years and automatically renews for another term unless cancelled.
 You will keep both the written and production copyrights to your work, but half of all audiobook royalties and new subscriber bounties will be paid to us.

 How many audiobooks will you sell?
-A conservative estimate is about 1 audiobook sale per 10 ebook sales; if you are selling about 100 copies of the Kindle edition per month, you can roughly estimate 10 audiobook sales, but that could improve dramatically if you market your audiobook adequately and your readership enjoys audiobooks.
-Print book sales numbers don't provide any indicators of audiobook sales potential, though we have seen several situations in which a high number of print sales indicated very poor audiobook sales.
+A conservative estimate is about 1 audiobook sale per 10 Kindle sales; if you are selling about 100 copies of the Kindle edition per month, you can roughly estimate 10 audiobook sales, but that could improve dramatically if you market your audiobook adequately.
+Print book sales are not a reliable indicator of audiobook sales potential; we have seen several situations in which a high number of print sales led to very poor audiobook sales.

-Royalty share agreements are a huge risk for us; we may do weeks of work and end up making less than minimum wage.
+Royalty share agreements are a big risk for us; we may do weeks of work and end up making less than minimum wage.
 We're willing to take some risks under certain conditions: